This post may contain affiliate links. Please read our disclosure policy.

 fried chicken on a white plate, purple cabbage in a white dish, a blue napkin, parsley, lemon wedges

-Don’t try to re-fry chicken schnitzel.
+Reheating: Reheat in the oven at 400 for about 15-20 minutes or in your air fryer.
+Or, don’t reheat it – it’s actually really delicious cold!
+Do not try to re-fry the chicken.
 That will result in the breading absorbing even more oil and make a greasy mess.

 mashed potatoes and sliced breaded chicken on a white plate with a fork